Skip to Content

 Pateley Bridge has some magnificent hotels.
 Admittedly, you won’t find much in the way of a budget stays.
 But, there are plenty of lovely mid-range hotels and bed and breakfasts in the area.

-• The Willow Bed and Breakfast: The Willow is one of the most highly-rated hotels in the area.
+The Willow B&B is one of the most highly-rated hotels in the area.
 Most people rave about the central location and on-site restaurant.

-• Crown Hotel: this centrally located hotel is another fine option for those wanting to check out the town and also find a great base for completing the Yorke’s Gully and Guise Cliff Walk.
+Crown Hotel is a centrally located hotel and is another fine option for those wanting to check out the town and also find a great base for completing the Yorke’s Gully and Guise Cliff Walk.

 Pateley Bridge Camping